Arab immigration to the United States: 1920s–1960s

 The end of the first wave of Arab immigration is often marked by the end of World War I and the restrictive immigration policies put in place by the United States in the interwar period, including the Immigration Act of 1917 (or Asiatic Barred Zone), Emergency Quota Act in 1921, and the Immigration Act of 1924 (or Johnson-Reed Act).
-Though the Greater Syria region was not impacted by the Asiatic Barred Zone, Arab immigration slowed greatly due to these restrictive quotas and the Great Depression from the late 1920s to the end of the 1940s reducing immigration to the United States to less than 1,000 persons per year.
+Though the Greater Syria region was not impacted by the Asiatic Barred Zone, Arab immigration slowed greatly due to these restrictive quotas and the Great Depression from the late 1920s to the end of the 1940s, reducing immigration to the United States to less than 1,000 persons per year.

-During this period, many Arabs in the United States focused establishing businesses, especially dry good stores, grocery stores, and began entering manufacturing.
+During this period, many Arabs in the United States focused on establishing businesses, especially dry good stores, grocery stores, and began entering manufacturing.
 Similarly, there was an increase in civic participation, community mobilization, and political activism.

 In 1948, war had broken out between Arab states and Yishuv forces.
 The 1948 Arab–Israeli War sparked a mass migration of Arabs, primarily Palestinians.
 The war, which ended in 1949, displaced over 750,000 Palestinians, from a population of only 1.3 million, from their homeland.
 From 1948 until 1966, only 80,000 Arabs officially immigrated to the United States.
 Of these 80,000, the majority were ethnic Palestinians while the second largest group was made up of Egyptians.
 Many of the Arabs that immigrated between 1950 and 1965 were members of the established elite in countries like Egypt, Syria, and Iraq who fled due to popular revolutions and the new regimes that came with them.
-Moreover, whereas first wave immigrants tended to go directly to the United States from their country of origin, for second wave immigrants, the United States was often the second or third destination.
+Moreover, whereas first-wave immigrants tended to go directly to the United States from their country of origin, for second-wave immigrants, the United States was often the second or third destination.
 Palestinian immigrants during this time commonly went to Jordan, Lebanon, Syria, or Egypt before making the journey to the United States.